antarctica/PolarRoute/docs/source/sections/Outputs.rst

 .. note::
-    Examples and a description of the configuration files can be found in the :ref:`Configuration` section of this document.
+    Examples and a description of the configuration files can be found in the :ref:`configuration - mesh construction` section of this document.

 The json object outputted by the Mesh consists of 3 sections: **config**,